opencoweb/coweb/README.rst

 Getting Started
 ===============

+1. Download the latest stable release from https://github.com/opencoweb/coweb/downloads.
-Start by viewing the framework documentation online at http://opencoweb.org/ocwdocs.
+2. Read the the framework documentation online at http://opencoweb.org/ocwdocs.
 It includes tutorials on how to setup a coweb server and write your first cooperative web application.

-Send mail to the coweb users group or join us on IRC if you're having trouble.
+3. Send mail to the coweb users group or join us on IRC if you're having trouble.

 Status and Support
 ==================